The teacher opens the door

 Okay, let’s enter

-But through another door
+But through another door first

 That’s what it feels like sometimes, some days, with my students.
 As it appears, getting us to ‘know’ requires that we go through several other rooms in class (or life) that we find more interesting or easier to enter into—whether or not directly relevant to the teacher’s teaching end.
 All in order for us to develop the mind that finally enters the room the teacher meant for us to enter from the beginning.